Solar Panel Cost in Virginia (2023 Local Savings Guide)

 - Environmental zoning: Some states have zoning codes that might prevent solar installation.
 Luckily, Virginia’s laws are pro-solar, so you shouldn’t have any issues going solar in the Old Dominion.

-|Solar Panel Brand||Average Cost Per Watt ($-$$$$$)|
+|Solar Panel Brand||Average Cost per Watt ($-$$$$$)|

-Read More About Going Solar
+Read More About Going Solar in Virginia

 The EcoWatch team gets tons of questions from Virginia homeowners about going solar and the costs associated with the conversion.
 Below are some of the more common questions we see, along with our responses.
 If you have specific questions that aren’t answered here, reach out to our team of solar experts at email@example.com.

-To get a good idea of your price for going solar, you’ll need to consider your home size, its energy efficiency, your energy usage, the equipment and installer you choose, local electricity rates, and much more.
+To get a good idea of your price for going solar, you’ll need to consider your home’s size, its energy efficiency, your energy usage, the equipment and installer you choose, local electricity rates, and much more.
 It’s best to have a reputable solar installer assess your home and come up with an estimate designed to meet your needs and expectations.

 Yes, absolutely!
 Solar panel systems unilaterally increase the value of your home, provided you purchase the system outright or finance using a solar loan.
-This is especially true in areas like Virginia, where properties are already valuable and desirable, and local utility companies offer great net metering policies.
+This is especially true in areas like Virginia, where properties are already valuable and desirable, and local utility companies offer great net metering programs.

 The lease vs. buy debate has been ongoing for years, and there really is no universal answer.
 Leasing and buying options both have their upsides and downsides.

 Buying solar panels — via cash purchase or financing — allows you to take advantage of federal tax credits and other solar incentives.
 It also raises your home value, and you stand to save far more on energy costs over time than you would pay monthly for a solar lease or power purchase agreement (PPA).
-However, purchasing solar can be expensive upfront or if you’re only able to secure a loan with high-interest rates.
+However, purchasing solar can be expensive up front or if you’re only able to secure a loan with high interest rates.